vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/_index.md

 Source: [TW](https://escholarship.org/uc/item/9js5291m)

-This work is made available under the terms of a Creative Commons Attribution- NonCommercial License, availalbe at https://creativecommons.org/licenses/by- nc/4.0/
+This work is made available under the terms of a Creative Commons AttributionNonCommercial License, availalbe at https://creativecommons.org/licenses/bync/4.0/

 This book is dedicated to Earth,